 - Hit: If you end up with low cards, you might want to take a hit.
 To take a hit means to draw another card (and another, and another) until your hand total gets as close as possible to 21.
 If you continue to take a hit until your hand total exceeds 21 points, you lose.
 If you wish to take a hit, signal the dealer by tapping your hand on the table or making a beckoning motion with your hand.

 - Double down: You can double your bet and get only one more card.
-This is actually a favorable rule to the player.
+This is actually a favourable rule to the player.
 Because of that, some casinos will only let you double down on hands that total 10 or 11.

 - Stand: If you’re pleased with your cards, you want to stand.
 That means to stay put with your cards to compare against the dealer’s.
 To signal to the dealer that you wish to stand, wave your hand over the top of your cards.